luxrota/www.luxrota.com/src/pages/simhash-document-encoder/index.md

 #### Python Example Runner

-This will generate many random documents, and find the most/least similar.
-Also, it will generate a chart of the entire encoding space.
-Parameter help and usage is provided.
+An example of the encoder in action is provided in Python.
+It will generate many random documents, and find the most/least similar.
+It will also generate a visual chart of encoding space usage.

 For help getting started: